orbbec/OrbbecSDK-dev/examples/1.stream.multi_streams/README.md

 ## code overview

-1. Instantiate the pipeline and configure the output video stream in addition to imu data, such as depth, color, etc.
+1. Configure the output video stream in addition to imu data, such as depth, color, etc.

     ```cpp
-        // Create a pipeline with default device.
-        ob::Pipeline pipe;

-        // Configure which streams to enable or disable for the Pipeline by creating a Config.
-        std::shared_ptr<ob::Config> config = std::make_shared<ob::Config>();

-        // Enumerate and config all sensors.
-        auto device = pipe.getDevice();

         // Get sensor list from device.
         auto sensorList = device->getSensorList();